364 Lance Serjeant (Acting Serjeant) Walter Thomas Holland, 2nd Battalion, Rifle Brigade

-- Sister: Emily Elizabeth, born in February 1881, who died aged 2
+- Emily Elizabeth, born in February 1881, who died aged 2

-Walter was educated at Little Gaddesden School but two boys of the same name are shown living two doors apart from each other in Ringshall in the 1891 Census: Walter Thomas Holland, born 1884 and Walter Holland, born 1887.
+Walter was educated at Little Gaddesden School.
+However, two boys of the same name are shown living two doors apart from each other in Ringshall in the 1891 Census: Walter Thomas Holland, born 1884 and Walter Holland, born 1887.
 Several entries in the School Log Book could refer to either boy, but on 28th September 1894, ‘the other’ Walter Holland and his brother William left the neighbourhood for Totternhoe.
 On 22nd February 1895, Walter was awarded a Certificate for having distinguished himself in the Religious Knowledge Examination during the annual Diocesan Inspection.
-On 5th April 1895 it was recorded that he had passed the 4th Standard and could have a Labour Certificate.
+On 5th April 1895 it was recorded that he, together with Samuel Oakins, Francis Thame and three other children, had passed the 4th Standard and could have a Labour Certificate.
 That allowed him, aged about 11, to leave school and go to work.

 In the 1901 Census, Walter is recorded as a 16 year old Garden Labourer, living at 24 Ringshall with his parents and younger siblings.

 The Little Gaddesden Brass Band 5

 The Little Gaddesden Brass Band was formed in 1902 and a report and statement of accounts for 1902 – 1903 has survived.
 To obtain funds, entertainments were performed and donations sought.
 Each band member paid 3d per week (1¼p today) toward the cost of tuition.
 The report noted “our balance in hand is very low, but we again rely on our many kind friends to give us their support and stick to our motto: Nil Desperandum”.
 The report included a photograph on which Walter, aged 18 or 19, is shown 3rd from the right in the middle row.

 Others in the Band with links to the Roll of Honour are: